QueerCodeOrg/queercodeberlin.github.io/coc.md

 ## Expected Behavior

-Participate in an authentic and active way.
+* Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
-Exercise consideration and respect in your speech and actions.
+* Exercise consideration and respect in your speech and actions.
-Attempt collaboration before conflict.
+* Attempt collaboration before conflict.
-Refrain from demeaning, discriminatory, or harassing behavior and speech.
+* Refrain from demeaning, discriminatory, or harassing behavior and speech.
-Be mindful of your surroundings and of your fellow participants.
+* Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

 ## Unacceptable Behavior

 Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech or actions by any participant in our community online, at all related events and in one-on-one communications carried out in the context of community business.
 Community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

+Harassment includes:

-Harassment includes: harmful or prejudicial verbal or written comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.
+* harmful or prejudicial verbal or written comments related to gender, sexual orientation, race, religion, disability
+* inappropriate use of nudity and/or sexual images in public spaces (including presentation slides)
+* deliberate intimidation, stalking or following
+* harassing photography or recording
+* sustained disruption of talks or other events
+* inappropriate physical contact
+* unwelcome sexual attention

 ## Consequences of Unacceptable Behavior